AndresOberhelman/AndresOberhelman/README.md

 ### Hi there 👋,  my Name is Andres Oberhelman
-and I am from New Orleans, Louisiana and I currently attend LSU as a computer science student at LSU with an interest in full-stack development.
+and I am from New Orleans, Louisiana and I am a LSU computer science graduate.

 Skills:  / REACT / JS / HTML / CSS / JAVA / PYTHON / C++ / MONGODB /